jmswaney/thesis/source/11_MAP.md

 ab150152) antibodies and TOTO-1 (Thermo Fisher Scientific).
 Cells were mounted in 2,2′-thiodiethanol (Sigma) and imaged with a 63×, 1.3 NA glycerol-immersion objective with the Leica microscope system.
-Cells were washed extensively and embedded into a MAP hybrid polymer by addition of 20 μL of Cell-MAP solution (20% AA, 7% SA, 0.1% BA, 0.5% TEMED, 0.5% ammonium persulfate in PBS).
+Cells were washed extensively and embedded into a MAP hybrid polymer by addition of 20 µL of Cell-MAP solution (20% AA, 7% SA, 0.1% BA, 0.5% TEMED, 0.5% ammonium persulfate in PBS).
 Ammonium persulfate was added last from a freshly prepared 5% stock solution.
 Cell-MAP solution was quickly added to the coverslip and left to polymerize for 4–5 min.